openedx/edx-documentation/en_us/course_authors/source/developing_course/libraries.rst

 #.
 Click **Add Component**, then click the component type that you want to add
    under **Add New Component**.

-For more information about the various types of components, see these topics.
+For more information about the types of components you can add to a library, see these topics.

 * :ref:`Working with HTML Components`
 * :ref:`Working with Problem Components`
 * :ref:`Working with Video Components`

-After you add a component to a library, you can edit its settings, which are retained when the component is selected from the library and used in a course.
+After you add a component to a library, you can edit its settings.
+These settings are retained when the component is selected from the library and used in a course.

-Within a course, you can further edit the component settings or revert to the library settings.
+After a component from the library is added to a unit within a randomized content block, you can further edit the component settings for that specific instance within the course, or revert to the library settings.
 For details, refer to :ref:`Edit Components in a Library` and :ref:`Get the Latest Version of Library Content`.

 .. _View the Contents of a Library: